vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 Both Prometheus and Grafana have a requirement for persistent storage, so both have Persistent Volume Claims.
-By default, there is no storage provider available in Tanzu Community Edition standalone, and thus no default Storage Class.
-To accommodate this request for persistent storage, another community package called `local-path-storage` must be deployed in the Tanzu Comunity Edition standalone cluster.
+By default, there is no storage provider available in Tanzu Community Edition, and thus no default Storage Class.
+To accommodate this request for persistent storage, another community package called `local-path-storage` must be deployed in the Tanzu Community Edition cluster.
 Once the package has been successfully installed and reconciled, there should be a new default StorageClass called `local-path` created on the cluster.